-Hill Learning Center offers a unique half-day program to students in grades K-12 that is designed to provide highly differentiated instruction to students who have specific learning differences or attention deficit disorders.
-In 2018-19, 184 students from 70 different public, private, or home schools spend a portion of their day at Hill.
+Hill Learning Center offers a half-day program to students in grades 1-12 that is designed to provide highly differentiated instruction to students who have specific learning differences or attention deficit disorders.
+On average, 175 students from 70 different public, independent, and home schools, spend a portion of their day at Hill.
 This dual enrollment affords students the opportunity to receive necessary remediation in a smaller school setting, and apply the skills learned at Hill in other educational settings.Hill strives to assist each individual in realizing his or her potential by developing strengths, remediating weaknesses, and experiencing success.
 With a student-teacher ratio of 4:1, the relationship between the teacher and student encourages participation and a willingness to attempt difficult skills.
 The positive, success-oriented nature of the program facilitates learning, as well as improvement of self-concept and motivation.
 There is an explicit focus on building age-appropriate executive function skills, and a peer advisory program strengthens peer relationships and the platform for practicing self-advocacy skills.
 An experienced school counselor spends time with each student and provides emotional, behavioral, and social support.

 The Middle School experience is specifically geared to students who thrive in an interactive learning environment where students stay engaged through real-life learning activities and cross-discipline instruction.
 For three hours per day, students in grades 6-8 receive reading, written language, and math instruction.
 By cultivating self-advocacy, students learn how to transfer the skills and strategies they learn in our classrooms to their base schools, and our proven methodology prepares them to become confident, independent learners.
 Hill Middle School students enjoy the development of their executive function skills, financial literacy math program called MoneyWorks, Top of the Hill newsletter, the spring Trivia Contest, as well as clubs that foster creativity, engagement, and positive peer interactions and learning.